influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 title: InfluxDB stacks
 description: >
   InfluxDB stacks are stateful templates that let you apply changes to distributed instances of InfluxDB OSS or InfluxDB Cloud.
-  Stacks recognize when a resource already exists, and only apply new resources to an instance.
+  When you apply a stack, it adds, updates, or deletes resources in an instance.
 menu:
   v2_0:
     parent: InfluxDB templates